 Keeping a journal is an excellent way to let your creativity run free.
 Everyone is born creative, just that the very best of us haven’t unlocked it yet.
 Your journal is the perfect place to begin exploring your creativity – Write down anything that comes to your mind.

-Now that we have gone through the vital benefits of journaling, you have now arrived in the most interesting part of all:
+Now that we have gone through the vital benefits of journaling, you have now arrived at the most interesting part :

 Journaling to keep peace of mind